intel/dffml/docs/tutorials/rolling_alice/0000_forward.md

 Essentially we are going to be using web3 (DID, DWN), KCP (kubernetes API server), provenance and attestation, and automl with feature engineering for a distributed data, analysis, control loop.
 We'll grow contributors into mentors, and mentors into maintainers, and Alice will grow along with us.

+The tutorial is how you use the open architecture entity analysis trinity problem solving model within any context, and we’re producing a buddy for you who at the end of the series can follow the methodology in any context or teach anyone how to.

 ## Alice is Here and Ready for Contribution!
 Gitter Announcement

 - [Alice code](https://github.com/intel/dffml/tree/alice/entities/alice)